Legendrian contact homology in the product of a punctured Riemann surface and the real line: Introduction

 Chekanov \cite{CHEK} and Eliashberg \cite{ELIA}, showed that there exist formally Legendrian isotopic knots in $\R^{2}\times\R$ which are not Legendrian isotopic using Legendrian contact homology.
 Both proofs utilized linearized contact homology, a theory which was later incorporated in the theoretical framework by Eliashberg, Givental and Hofer in \cite{EGA} introducing symplectic field theory.
 Legendrian contact homology associates a differential graded algebra (DGA) to a Legendrian knot $K$.
 The DGA is generated by Reeb chords on $K$, i.e. flow lines of $R$ starting and ending on $K$ and the differential is given by a holomorphic curve count in the symplectization of the contact manifold.
 The quasi-isomorphism type of the DGA (in particular its homology) is invariant under Legendrian isotopy.
 In \cite{ekholm1} Ekholm, Etnyre and Sullivan worked out the details of Legendrian contact homology in the case of a contact manifold of the form $P\times\R$ where $P$ is an exact symplectic manifold of any even dimension $2n$.
-If $\Lambda\subset P\times\R$ then $\pi\colon \Lambda\to P$ is a Lagrangian immersion and Reeb chords of $\Lambda$ correspond double points of this immersion.
+If $\Lambda\subset P\times\R$ then $\pi\colon \Lambda\to P$ is a Lagrangian immersion and Reeb chords of $\Lambda$ corresponds to double points of this immersion.
 In \cite{ekholm1}, a complex structure on the contact planes which is pulled back from an almost complex structure on $P$ were used.
 For such a complex structure, holomorphic disks in $P\times\R$ with boundary on $\Lambda\times\R$ can be described in terms of holomorphic disks in $P$ with boundary on $\pi(\Lambda)$ and the DGA of $\Lambda$ was shown to invariant under Legendrian isotopies up to stable tame isomorphism.
+In dimension $2+1$ the contact homology can be defined combinatorially by using the Riemann mapping theorem.
+This was first observed by Etnyre, Ng and Sabloff in \cite{SABLOFF2}.
 In this paper we describe how to compute the Legendrian contact homology combinatorially when $P$ is a punctured Riemann surface.
-Similar situations has also been studied by other authors, e.g. Ng and Traynor in \cite{NGTREY} where they give a combinatorial interpretation of contact homology in $J^1(S^1)$.
+Similar situations has also been studied by other authors, e.g. Sabloff in \cite{SABLOFF1} who studies Legendrian contact homology in circle bundles and Ng and Traynor in \cite{NGTREY} where they give a combinatorial interpretation of contact homology in $J^1(S^1)$.
 If $K$ is a Legendrian knot in $P\times\R$ then the DGA of $K$ is generated by crossings of the knot diagram of $K$ in $P$ and the differential can be computed by counting rigid holomorphic disks with boundary on the knot diagram.
 By the Riemann mapping theorem, such disks correspond to immersed polygons in $P$ with boundary on the knot diagram.
 We give detailed definitions of this DGA in Section \ref{DGAsection}.
 In order to construct and work with Legendrian knots in $\R^{2}\times\R$ it is often more convenient to work with knot diagrams in the \emph{front projection}: if $\theta=y\,dx$ then the front projection projects out the $y$-coordinate.
 For generic knots the front diagram is a self transverse immersion without vertical tangents away from a finite number of semi-cubical cusps.
 Such a diagram determines the knot completely and it was shown by Ng in \cite{NG1} how to recover a Lagrangian diagram from a front diagram and hence how to compute the DGA.